 O’Donnell Sensei thinks of the dojo as a place to authenticate her values.
 For her, it’s a place where students put their belief systems on the line and work to become better people.
 Movement with a partner gives immediate feedback and can be an extremely personal and productive practice.
 If they pay attention, they learn to respond to an attack in a way that is consistent with their ethics.
 She sees studying the art of Aikido as a way of making sense of the universe and our place in it, a way of making sense of her life.

-More than 34 years of experience studying with top level Aikido instructors, as well as her study of Karate, has allowed her to come to a deep understanding of the balance between a solid martial background and the true purpose of Aikido: to generate peace in one’s self and ultimately help generate peace in the world.
+More than 36 years of experience studying with top level Aikido instructors, as well as her study of Karate, has allowed her to come to a deep understanding of the balance between a solid martial background and the true purpose of Aikido: to generate peace in one’s self and ultimately help generate peace in the world.

 She is deeply grateful to have received ukemi and instruction from these teachers:

-Mitsugi and Patty Saotome, Motomichi Anno, Mary Heiny, Wendy Whited, Hiroshi Ikeda, Raso Hultgren, Linda Holliday, Tom Read, Jan Nevelius and of course Lee Crawford.
+Mitsugi and Patty Saotome, Motomichi Anno, Mary Heiny, Wendy Whited, Hiroshi Ikeda, Raso Hultgren, Linda Holliday, Tom Read, Jan Nevelius, and of course, Lee Crawford.

-3rd Dan, Children's & Adult Classes
+5th Dan, Children's & Adult Classes

 2nd Dan, Adult Classes